- Importing ORK Framework

 You can have a game starter in each of your scenes to be able to hit play in the Unity editor right there, once Makinom is initialized, other game starters will not be used.

-Both the Game Starter and the ORK Game Starter components can be used – the ORK Game Starter has additional options to either load ORK’s main menu scene or show ORK’s main menu after initialization.
+Both the Game Starter and the ORK Game Starter components can be used – the ORK Game Starter has additional options to either load ORK’s start menu scene or show ORK’s start menu after initialization.
 Other than that, it doesn’t matter which game starter component is used.

 Learn more about game starters here.